Converg3nce/matic-docs/docs/validate/mainnet/validator-guide.md

     - Bor - `journalctl -u bor.service -f`

 Now, you have successfully setup your Sentry and Validator Node.
 Now all that you have to do is Stake by using the Matic Staking UI.
+However, you need to ensure that you perform a health check of your Node before you proceed to staking.
+You can ask for a health check on our Discord Server: https://discord.gg/4E2XMVC

-You can follow this step-by-step guide to understand how you can stake on Matic:
+You can follow this step-by-step guide to understand how you can stake on Matic: https://docs.matic.network/docs/validate/mainnet/stake-on-matic